Flags of New York City

 The flags of New York City include the flag of New York City, the respective flags of the boroughs of The Bronx, Brooklyn, Manhattan, Queens, and Staten Island, and flags of certain city departments.
 The city flag is a vertical tricolor in blue, white, and orange and charged in the center bar with the seal of New York City in blue.
-The tricolor design is derived from the flag of the Dutch Republic—the Prince's Flag—as used in New Amsterdam in 1625.
+The tricolor design is derived from the flag of the Republic of the Seven United Netherlands—the Prince's Flag—as used in New Amsterdam in 1625, when that city became the capital of New Netherland.

 History

-For the first few hundred years of its existence, the City of New York lacked an official flag and seal.
-By the end of the 19th century, the city was flying an unofficial flag featuring a round blue seal on a white field.
+For the first few hundred years of its existence, the City of New York lacked an official flag.
+During the Civil War the 10th New York Infantry Regiment was given a blue regimental flag that bore the state seal in the front and the city's seal in the back.
+By the end of the 19th century, the city was flying an unofficial flag featuring its seal in blue on a white field.

 In 1914, to commemorate the 250th anniversary of the installation of the first mayor under English rule, the City Art Commission appointed a blue-ribbon committee to create the city's first official seal and flag.
 The committee consulted with the New-York Historical Society to study historical seals used by city government under the Dutch and English, to incorporate their symbolism into the new city seal and flag.

 The committee described their proposed flag this way:

 The flag was approved on April 6, 1915, and first unveiled to the public on June 24.

 The current design dates from December 30, 1977, when the seal was subtly modified.
 The date was changed from 1664 (when the Kingdom of England took possession) to 1625.
 The change was proposed by the Irish-born Paul O'Dwyer, president of the City Council, to emphasize the Dutch contributions to the city's history and downplay the British legacy.
 The choice of date was controversial at the time; an aide to First Deputy Mayor James A. Cavanagh concluded: "In researching the validity of this proposal, I find no basis for 1625 as the founding date."
 An aide to then-mayor Abe Beame suggested that 1624 would be a more accurate date, as that was when the city was actually chartered as a legal Dutch entity.
-Author Edwin G. Burrows had another perspective on the debate, saying "You have to wonder if they didn’t pick either 1626 or 1625 just to beat Boston, settled in 1630."
+Author Edwin G. Burrows had another perspective on the debate, saying "You have to wonder if they didn't pick either 1626 or 1625 just to beat Boston, settled in 1630."
 Nonetheless, the mayor signed O'Dwyer's legislation.